 In January 2019, we entered into a loan and security agreement, or the 2019 MidCap Credit Facility, with MidCap Financial Services, or the Lender, which provided for a term loan facility, or the 2019 Term Loan, and a revolving line of credit, or the 2019 Revolver.
 The original agreement included a maximum of \$25.0 million credit facility consisting of a senior secured 2019 Term Loan of up to \$20.0 million and a \$5.0 million 2019 Revolver.
 In November 2020, we entered into a loan and security agreement, or the 2020 MidCap Credit Facility, with the Lender, which replaced the 2019 MidCap Credit Facility, and provided for a term loan facility, or the 2020 Term Loan, and a revolving line of credit, or the 2020 Revolver.
-The 2020 MidCap Credit Facility includes a maximum of \$40.0 million credit facility consisting of a senior secured term loan of up to \$35.0 million and a \$5.0 million credit facility consisting of a senior secured term loan of up to \$35.0 million and a \$5.0 million revolver.
+The 2020 MidCap Credit Facility includes a maximum of \$40.0 million credit facility consisting of a senior secured term loan of up to \$35.0 million and a \$5.0 million revolver.

 The 2019 Term Loan had a four-year term and a stated floating interest rate which equated to reserve-adjusted LIBOR, plus 6.75%.
 Under certain circumstances, the floating interest rate could have been based on the prime rate instead of LIBOR.
-The Term Loan was split into three tranches as follows: (i) the Tranche One Loans provided for \$12.0 million in term loans, (ii) the Tranche Two Loans provided for up to \$2.0 million in term loans, (ii) the Tranche Three Loans provided for up to \$6.0 million in term loans.
+The Term Loan was split into three tranches as follows: (i) the Tranche One Loans provided for \$12.0 million in term loans, (ii) the Tranche Two Loans provided for up to \$2.0 million in term loans, and (iii) the Tranche Three Loans provided for up to \$6.0 million in term loans.
 We borrowed \$14.0 million under the Tranche One Loans and Tranche Two Loans.
 Although the conditions necessary to draw the Tranche Three Loans had been met as of December 31, 2019, we did not draw the Tranche Three Term Loans.
 The 2019 Term Loan required 18 interest only payments, which began on January 31, 2019, followed by 30 equal monthly installments of principal, plus interest.
 The interest-only period was extended by an additional six months upon achievement of a milestone defined in the agreement with respect to the Tranche Three Loans.